logikon-ai/awesome-deliberative-prompting/README.md

 ## Prompting Patterns and Strategies

-Prompting strategies and patterns to make LLMs deliberate.
+_Prompting strategies and patterns to make LLMs deliberate._

 ### Beyond "Let's think step by step"

+_Instructing LLMs to reason (in a specific way)._

 - Weighing Pros and Cons: This universal deliberation paradigm can be implemented with LLMs.
   - 👩‍💻 A _{{guidance}}_ program that does: 1.
 Identify Options → 2.
 Generate Pros and Cons → 3.
 Weigh Reasons → 4.
 Decide. [[>code](https://github.com/guidance-ai/guidance/blob/main/README.md#role-based-chat-model-example-notebook)]